 You can start with a template or choose to start from scratch as we did.

 Let's highlight an area on the page written Pricing.
-Later, you'll re-adjust the hotspot beacon's location.
+Later, you'll re-adjust the Hotspot beacon's location.

-Adjust the tooltip size on the step editor, save it and preview the first draft of our hotspot.
+Adjust the tooltip size on the step editor, save it, and preview the first draft of our Hotspot.

-If you switch to the beacon tab, first you'll see beacon types as Info, Question and Default.
+If you switch to the beacon tab, first, you'll see beacon types as Info, Question, and Default.

-How to show a Hotspot (Live) ?
+How to make a Hotspot visible (live)

-Finally, change the status to active, save and click on green publish changes.
+Finally, change the status to active, save, and click on green publish changes.

-If you go to the page of the hotspot group and refresh it, you'll see the hotspot you put there.
+Publishing changes will make your Hotspots visible on your webpage.
+If you go to the page where you created your Hotspots and refresh it, you'll see them there.